 Your Kisses Left Burn Marks On My Neck, Your Hands Left Bruises On My Waist

 Seeing you is the closest thing to seeing a ghost.
-I can't touch you, or see you, or breathe the same air; but you're right there in front of me and all it would take is my hand reaching out to grab yours.
-But that would only result in a quick absence from a living ghost.
+I can't touch you, or see you, or breathe the same air; but you're right there in front of me.
+All it would take is my hand reaching out to grab yours.
+We both know that would only result in a quick absence.

 I find you in a picture, in a map, in a song, even breathing right in front of me.
 That is how you find a ghost, right?
 You find them in memories, or maybe by accident.
-You open your eyes too fast, or the door you left wide open closes, or the wind taps on your window in the middle of the night.
+You open your eyes too fast, or the door you left wide open suddenly closes, or the wind taps on your window in the middle of the night.
 But I never asked for the wind.
-So where are you?
-If you're not here then where are you?

 You're transparent, a figure with eyes, and a mouth, and a voice.
 But none of those things matter if they don't actually belong to you.